IIIT-Una/TestRepo/README.md

 National Institute of Technology, Hamirpur has been entrusted the responsibility of mentoring IIIT Una (Saloh) by MHRD, Govt. of India till the time its new campus is made operational at Saloh, Una.
 NIT Hamirpur is one of the Institute of National Importance established by Gol and Imparting quality education in the area of Engineering, Architecture, Humanities & Social Sciences since year 1986.
 At present, IIIT Una (Saloh) will operate from its temporary Premises at NIT Hamirpur.
 The permanent campus is coming up in the District of Una In Himachal Pradesh.

+This year ,our first batch(2014) is going to gradurate and we're very excited about it.

 For more information about NIT Hamirpur, one can visit the official website of the Institute at www.nith.ac.in Thank You for visiting this project.